doyousketch2/afk/README.md

 **afk**
-Auto responder when you're Away From Keyboard, while playing Minetest
+Auto responder, for when you're Away From Keyboard, while playing Minetest

 ToDo: